EndPointCorp/end-point-blog/2016/02/09/bonked-by-basicauth-because-bcrypt.html.md

 The first step in any troubleshooting is to verify and duplicate the problem.
 While the wiki did feel a bit sluggish, it was not as bad as the reports we were getting of taking over 15 seconds to view a page.
 A side-by-side comparison with a similar wiki seemed a good place to start.
-I called up the main wiki page on both the client wiki and End Point's internal wiki.
+I called up the main wiki page on both the client wiki and End Point’s internal wiki.
 Both were running the latest version of MediaWiki, had the same type of servers (located a similar distance from me), were using the same version of Apache, and had roughly the same
 [server load](https://en.wikipedia.org/wiki/Load_%28computing%29).
-While both wiki's pages had roughly the same amount of content, the client one loaded noticeably slower.
+While both wiki’s pages had roughly the same amount of content, the client one loaded noticeably slower.
 It took less than a second for the End Point wiki, and around ten seconds for the client one!

 The first possible culprit was MediaWiki itself.
 Perhaps something was misconfigured there, or some extension was slowing everything down?
 MediaWiki has [good debugging tools](https://www.mediawiki.org/wiki/Manual:How_to_debug).
-Inside the both wiki's **LocalSettings.php** file I turned on debugging temporarily with:
+Inside the both wiki’s **LocalSettings.php** file I turned on debugging temporarily with:

 ```